ivanmu-1/Excel-Portfolio/README.md

 ### **Automated Customer Invoice System**

 **Description:**
 This project automates the creation and storage of customer invoices as Excel or PDF files.
 It takes invoice data, formats it using a predefined template, and saves each invoice with a unique filename and invoice number.
-The system includes detailed documentation explaining its design and implementation
+The system includes detailed documentation explaining its design and implementation.
+This project was created to showcase my VBA skills.

 - A project that automates the generation and saving of customer invoices as Excel or PDF files.
 - The system is designed to accept invoice data, format it according to the desired template, and save the invoice with a unique name and invoice number.